nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Through a `CLI`, users interact with a system or application by typing in commands in the form of text.
 The system then executes the typed in command in response.

+### Command

+An instruction for the application to execute.

 ### GUI

 `GUI` stands for `Graphical User Interface`.
 A `GUI` is a user interface that provides interactive visual components _(e.g. icons, etc.)_.
 Through a `GUI`, users interact with a system or application by clicking on these elements.
 The system then responds to the user's actions by updating the user interface.

+### Index

+`Index` refers to the position of an order or item in the list.
+When we say that an `item` is at `Index 2`, it means that the item is currently in the second position on the list.

+### Inventory

+Any item that the business needs to operate.

+### Order

+Any sales promise that needs to be fulfilled.

 ### Parameter

 `Parameter`s are the changeable inputs that you can give for a specific part of a command.
 For example, in the portion `i/NAME` of the `addi` command, `NAME` can be replaced with the input that is meaningful to you (e.g, `i/Cookie` or `i/Keychain`).

-### Index

-`Index` refers to the position of an order or item in the list.
-When we say that an `item` is at `Index 2`, it means that the item is currently in the second position on the list.

 [Back to top &#8593;](#welcome-to-trackos-user-guide)